tudelft3d/website/projects/geobim-benchmark/uptown.md

 It is the IFC model of a residential building under construction in Rotterdam, the Netherlands.

+It was provided for this study by the Municipality of Rotterdam.

 The data represent the architectural model of the BIM.

 It was exported on 20/03/2017 from the base software Autodesk Revit 2015 (ENU)